MicrosoftDocs/learn/learn-pr/advocates/azure-spring-cloud-workshop/includes/3-configure-a-spring-cloud-config-server.md

 Typically, each Spring Boot application includes such a file within the application binaries to contain application settings.
 A Spring Cloud Configuration Server allow such settings to be stored outside your application, which provides the following benefits:

-- It allows to store sensitive parameters (like your database password) outside of your application.
+- It allows storing sensitive parameters (like your database password) outside of your application.
-- Your configuration is stored in a Git repository, so its data can be tagged or rollbacked.
+- Your configuration is stored in a Git repository, so its data can be tagged or rolled back.
 - It uses a specific Git repository, which can be secured separately.
 - It provides a centralized place to store all your configuration data, for all your microservices.